jamdotjar/ultraterm/JOURNAL.md

 - Small footprint
 - Bluetooth A2DP
 So that is now the core MCU, it's based on the esp32-pico d4, and it's going to do a great job.
 There are no avalable footprints or symbols, so I had to make those, which was a bit of a pain.
 One good thing to come out of this is that there was a spare few pins, so I was able to add a status indicator LED, something i've wanted to do for a bit.
 So, at least there was *a singular upside* to today.

 <img width="206" alt="image" src="https://github.com/user-attachments/assets/762f2767-f8fa-41f5-a0cd-91c244ed91ee" />

 I made a footprint, and completely rerouted my PCB.
 I kept the USB in the same spot, so the case design *should* still work 🙏.
 Now to hop back to firmware :yay:
 > *time spent: six. hours. why. ( update, I worked more so it's actualy like 8 (
 > <img width="32" alt="image" src="https://github.com/user-attachments/assets/2893fa1a-da55-4c61-8477-e8c39727095e" /> )

+### 2025/07/03

+After yesterday's fiasco, I am right back where I was before it all went pear shaped.
+So, firmware... take two ( with the slight downside that I can't actually test my code now ).
+To start, I tried to figure out what my priorities would be for the first rough draft of my code.
+After a touch of thinking, I decided on the order of:
+- Headphone pairing
+- Audio playback
+- SD card reading
+- Button input
+- UI display
+- Touch input
+- Mass storage device
+For this, I'm mostly focusing on the first two for the prototype, then once I get the actual device and can test the rest of the functions, I'll do that.
+As for an actual application flow, I think
+1. bluetooth pairing
+2. Main menu ( shows info )
+3. Playback
+seems reasonable.
+I'll probably use LVGL for UI if I get there.

+I started off with the bluetooth.
+I managed to find a library that implemented A2DP audio source for arduino, that also seems to handle the connection logic for devices, so I was ablle to get a simple version of that all set up ( it just tries to pair to the first device it sees, maybe a bit of room for refinement in the future.
+From there, I started with file reading, to actually provide the audio stream.

+After that, the main goal was to get some sort of interaction and input going. ( and maaaybe some output ).